NHL Owners: Who Are They?

 Since the Kroenkes purchased the team in 2000, they have one Stanley Cup to their name, winning back in 2001.
 They’ve also won four division titles and a Presidents’ Trophy over that time.

-Despite making the playoffs their first 10 seasons in Colorado, the Avalanche have had an up and down stretch sense, although on the back of Nathan MacKinnon that may change in the near future.
+Despite making the playoffs their first 10 seasons in Colorado, the Avalanche have had an up and down stretch since, although on the back of Nathan MacKinnon that may change in the near future.

 Columbus Blue Jackets: John P. McConnell